Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 TIPP skills work on a physiological level to rapidly calm your nervous system when you're at maximum emotional intensity:

-Emotion Regulation: Preventing the Crisis
+DBT Skill 3: Emotion Regulation โ€” Preventing the Crisis

 Opposite Action

 This cornerstone DBT skill changes unwanted emotions that aren't justified by facts or aren't effective in the situation.
-Anger comes with specific action urges: to attack, criticize, yell, or be aggressive.
-Opposite Action means identifying that urge and consciously doing the opposite.
+Anger comes with specific action urges โ€” to attack, confront, escape.
+Opposite Action means doing the behavioral opposite of what anger is urging.

 Steps: